Australia-Japan Foundation Grant Program for 2014-15

 Applications are initially considered and assessed by the AJF Secretariat on the basis of appraisal criteria which is set out below.
 All applications, including those not recommended for consideration by the Secretariat, are forwarded to the AJF Board accompanied by the reasons for recommendation or rejection.

 The AJF Board reviews the initial assessments of the Secretariat and makes the final decision on each application.
 This process is usually conducted at the next formal meeting of the Board following the closure of the grants round.
+This is expected to be held in late May or early June 2014.
 The AJF Board may review rejected applications and change their status to "recommend for consideration".
 The AJF Board may also choose to reject applications initially recommended for consideration.
 All decisions are fully documented.

-All applications will be notified in writing of the outcome of their funding application.
+All applications will be notified in writing (either email or letter) of the outcome of their funding application.

 A funding agreement with the recipient is finalised by AJF Secretariat.

 Grant details advertised on the DFAT website following signature of Funding Agreement.